-As is to be expected in view of brahman's ineffable nature, the Upanishads and their commentators suggest many different descriptions of it.
+To be sure, it is to be expected in view of brahman's ineffable nature that the Upanishads and their commentators suggest many different descriptions of it.
+Along with their ancient, religious and metaphysical (and moreover often mystic) language, this circumstance does not make the task easier.
 Still, if we are to believe the Encyclopaedia Britannica, "they concur in the definition of brahman as eternal, conscious, irreducible, infinite, omnipresent, spiritual source of the universe of finiteness and change."
-(Encyclopaedia Britannica, 2013b) In the light of what we just said, such a definition must look excessively metaphysical.
+(Encyclopaedia Britannica, 2013b) In the light of what we just said, such a definition must look excessively metaphysical indeed.
 To do justice to the Encyclopaedia, it mirrors the language of the Upanishads and of most commentators.
 No faithful account of the Upanishads can entirely avoid explaining them in their own terms, so readers will also find some metaphysical language in my continuing account.
-As the discussion thus far should have illustrated, this circumstance need not stop us from focusing on methodological considerations.
-While metaphysical considerations are about the nature of reality (i.e., ontology), methodological questioning as I understand it is about the proper use of reason (i.e., rationality) in pursuing theoretical or practical ends.
-Instead of complaining about the metaphysical character of the Upanishads, we can make a difference by analyzing what they have to tell us about the proper use of reason.
+However, as my reference to Kant should make clear, even such traditional language lends itself to methodological analysis and can then yield considerations that are relevant to our time.
+Methodological discussion as I understand it is about the proper use of reason (i.e., about the meaning of rationality) in pursuing theoretical or practical ends.
+So, instead of complaining about the metaphysical character of the Upanishads, we can make a difference by analyzing what they have to tell us about the proper use of reason.
 Why not try to do this from a critical, contemporary perspective, while still trying to remain faithful to the language, spirit and wisdom of these ancient texts?